Our Mission

 Board of Directors

-K|N’s Board of Directors is comprised of leaders in academic institutions and libraries, learned societies, scholarly publishing, technology, and business.
+K|N’s Board of Directors is comprised of leaders in academic institutions and libraries, learned societies, and scholarly publishing.
 The Board of Directors supports K|N’s strategic activities and monitors the direction and impact of the organization.

 • Cheryl Ball